 Lower Sproul Plaza

-Online MPH students who live in the Berkeley-San Francisco area may obtain their Cal Student ID Card from the Cal 1 Card Office during the business hours.
-Non-local students may obtain their ID card while they are on Campus during Summer Campus Experience Week.
+Online MPH students who live in the Berkeley-San Francisco area may obtain their Cal Student ID Card from the Cal 1 Card Office during business hours.
+Non-local students may obtain their ID card while they are on Campus during the On-Campus Summer Visit.
 Please have your 2 photo IDs ready, i.e. Driver’s License and a passport.

 UC Berkeley campus policy requires all students to have and use a Berkeley email address.
 Students are welcome to have email forwarded to another mail client (e.g. gmail) but all administrative messages from SPH and UCB will be sent to the Berkeley.edu address and you are responsible for ensuring that you receive and read them.